The

 visual acuity, which would have given hominids that developed a taste

-for the mushroom an adaptive advantage.
+for the mushroom a survival advantage.
 Psilocybin is at large doses

-a powerful psychedelic drug and this property probably would have been
+a powerful psychedelic drug and this probably would have been

 discovered early on.
 Consequently, McKenna argues, the mystical/religious